Xenon Pharmaceuticals to Participate in the 12th Annual Wedbush PacGrow Healthcare Conference

 BURNABY, British Columbia, Aug.
-10, 2021 (GLOBE NEWSWIRE) -- Xenon Pharmaceuticals Inc. (Nasdaq:XENE), a neurology-focused biopharmaceutical company, today announced its participation in one-on-one investor meetings as well as a virtual panel discussion at the 12th Annual Wedbush PacGrow Healthcare Conference.
+10, 2021 (GLOBE NEWSWIRE) -- Xenon Pharmaceuticals Inc. (XENE, Financial), a neurology-focused biopharmaceutical company, today announced its participation in one-on-one investor meetings as well as a virtual panel discussion at the 12th Annual Wedbush PacGrow Healthcare Conference.

 |Panel Topic: